richardgaywood/blog/paydata.org/content/sprawlrunners/matrix/matrix_actions.md

 Rolls: N/A or as required \
 Use on: any file(s)

-Can be used to copy, edit, erase, or search for files or other data in any kind of store - a host, a node, a commlink, a data chip, etc.
+Can be used to copy, edit, erase, or search for files or other data in any kind of store - a host, a node, a commlink, a data chip, etc. Obviously the decker has to have access to the store first, either legitimately or via a hacking action.

-Doesn't usually require a test, but if a series of edits to the files have to fool someone (or the erases to be made are subtle eg. removing entries in an access log) then a test might be needed.
+The actual file manipulations do not usually require a test.
+However, if the purpose of the edits requires skill - eg. they are intended to forge credentials, hide suspicious entries in an access log - then a test may be required to see how that goes.

 Copying or erasing a very large number of files under time pressure might be a dramatic task.
 {{% /pageinfo %}}

 {{% pageinfo %}}
 ### Decrypt file